luanpotter/shattered-wilds/docs/arcane.md

 The Caster evokes a momentary flash of bright light within 1m of them, potentially affecting any seeing creatures within a 4m radius.
 The Caster and any creatures that were made aware of what was about to happen can Avert their gaze; other creatures must succeed an Agility Check against the Spell Check to do so.
-Creatures who were unable to Avert their gaze take the Blinded condition until the end of their next round.
+Creatures who were unable to Avert their gaze take the [[Condition_Blinded | Blinded]] condition until the end of their next round.
 **Spell DC**: 18 (15 [Base DC] + 3 [Potency: Greater Intensity]
 **Area Augmentation**: +4 for each additional +1m of radius.